What is an Absolute Valuation Formula?

 Example of Absolute Valuation Formula (with Excel Template)

 Let us take an example of a company ABC Ltd and a particular analyst is interested in predicting the fair value of the company based on the available financial information.
 The investor’s expected required rate of return in the market is 6%.
 On the other hand, the company has projected that the free cash flow of the company will grow at 7%.
-Determine the absolute valuation of the stock on the basis of the following financial estimates for CY19:
+Determine the absolute value of the stock on the basis of the following financial estimates for CY19:

 So, from the above-given data, we will first calculate the CF for CY19.